truonghust918/fcm-node/README.md

 ## Changelog

+1.0.6 bugfix: send function was always returning an error object for multicast messages (multiple registration ids);
-1.0.5 bugfix with UTF-8 enconding and chunk-encoded transfers
+1.0.5 bugfix with UTF-8 enconding and chunk-encoded transfers 1.0.1 forked from fcm-push and extended to accept topic messages without errors